Dynamic Correlation as an Incentive Device: Concluding comments

-\paragraph{Long-lived client.} Third, it would be valuable to explore optimal mediation dynamics involving a long-lived client.
+\paragraph{Long-lived client.} Third, it would be interesting to explore optimal mediation involving a long-lived client.
 My analysis has followed the convention of binding moral hazard models, such as those studying reputation and career concern, by assuming that the party bearing the consequences of moral hazard is short-lived.
-This assumption isolates the role of mediation in inducing different continuations across different histories of private messages and creating information asymmetry regarding those continuations.
-This informational role of mediation remains relevant when the worker interacts with a long-lived client.
-Because an impatient long-lived client does not engage in intertemporal payoff transfers, namely accepting myopically suboptimal outcomes for favorable future continuations, optimal mediation dynamics would conceivably mirror those involving short-lived clients.
+This assumption isolates the incentive role of mediation in creating a dynamic correlated information structure.
+This role would remain relevant when the worker interacts with a long-lived client.
+Because an impatient long-lived client does not engage in intertemporal payoff transfers, optimal mediation dynamics would conceivably mirror those involving short-lived clients.
 In contrast, a sufficiently patient client is willing to engage in such transfers.
-Consequently, richer equilibrium dynamics are likely to emerge.
+Richer dynamics are likely to emerge where dynamic correlation and intertemporal payoff transfers interact.
 Without mediation, this client may reward the worker by accepting him and letting him shirk, but she does so only if she anticipates future continuations evolving in her favor as compensation; this constrains the worker's rewards, which in turn constrains his effort incentives and his value to the firm.
-The informational role of mediation continues to be valuable because secret randomizations bypass this constraint.
-Moreover, these randomizations would no longer be bound by the myopic acceptance-enforceability constraint, which requires that the client receive a non-negative expected stage payoff.
+The dynamic-correlation role of mediation would continue to be valuable because secret randomizations can create instances where the worker is accepted and then shirks, followed by a continuation that does not evolve in favor of the client.

 \appendixtitleoff

 \begin{appendices}

 \addtocontents{toc}{ }